 This report looks specifically at the Simandou local content policy.
 Although the Simandou project has been shelved for the time being, the ...

 This resource reviews strategies for local content management by examining how countries with large resource endowments can engage in more ...

 This resource presents Anglo American’s Supplier Development Program, which is focused on creating shared value through identifying ...

 This resource acts as a practical guide to integrating women into extractive industries, with a particular focus on the mining sector.
 The ...

-Strategies for indirect job creation from extractive industry mainly focus on ensuring local procurement of goods and services from host country suppliers.
-Employment, procurement, and infrastructure typically account for 40 to 50 percent of expenditure in oil and gas and 50 to 65 percent in mining (shown in figure 1), and can, therefore, become important drivers of indirect employment if those activities are localized.
-Important to remember however, is that procurement spending includes spend on goods imported, as well as services carried out by branches of international firms.
-This means that these large numbers can include spending that do not create many jobs, such as for example, when a local company sells imported fuel to a mine site for use in power generation.
+Government policies meant to foster the creation of indirect jobs in extractives mainly focus on ensuring that required goods and services are procured from domestic suppliers.
+Employment, procurement, and infrastructure typically account for 40–50 percent of expenditure in oil and gas projects and 50–65 percent in mining (figure 1); therefore, these activities can become important drivers of indirect employment if they are localized.
+It is important to remember, however, that procurement includes imported goods as well as services carried out by branches of international firms.
+In other words, these large numbers can include spending that does not create many jobs, such as when a local company sells imported fuel to a mining site for use in power generation.

 Increasing extractive companies’ local procurement of goods and services can be an effective way to increase indirect employment.
 Meanwhile, it can also help these companies lower their procurement costs overall and improve their social license to operate.